06v/steam-username-checker/README.md

    4.1) Input your Usernames into usernames.txt

-   You doubleclick steam-username-checker.py and it should instantly start checking for available usernames.
+   Doubleclick steam-username-checker.py and it should instantly start checking for available usernames.

    4.2) Available Usernames are saved into available.txt